Acute Stroke Action Program (ASAP)

 - Appraise the acute stroke treatment process and identify factors that introduced delays.

-Then come to the introductory meeting – Wednesday, September 7th at 1:30pm in 207 FLTC!
-We are so excited that all available spots have been filled for this year!
+Then come to the introductory meeting – Wednesday, August 29th at 1pm in 301 FLTC!

 Please RSVP to Chrissy McIntosh at firstname.lastname@example.org